MicrosoftDocs/learn/learn-pr/languages/python/python-datatypes-numeric-operations/includes/2-exercise-determine-datatypes.md

 Python makes it easy to work with data.
 Every data value has an underlying data type, and that data type determines what we can do with the value.
 For example, numeric values can be used for mathematical operations.
 String values can be printed, concatenated, split, and so on.

 Python provides several ways we can evaluate a value to view its data type, evaluate its data type, and convert its data type.

-## Exercise: Inspecting values to learn about their data types

 There are several built-in functions we can use.
 We'll learn about all of these functions and techniques in this exercise.

 ## The `type()` function